paleolimbot/libgeos/cran-comments.md

 This is a new submission of a port of the Open Source Geometry Engine (GEOS) to the R package framework.
 This package does not link to system GEOS; it contains a copy of the latest version and exports the C API.
-This is desirable for several reasons: first, it enables a more consistent version guarnatee so that the latest GEOS features can be used in compiled code.
+This is desirable for several reasons.
+First, it enables a more consistent version guarnatee so that the latest GEOS features can be used in R packages.
 This can be a problem on Linux distributions whose package repository contains an outdated version of GEOS (if it provides one at all).
 A consistent (and recent) GEOS version is desirable for both stability and reproducibility.
-Second, it enables the use of GEOS in environments where a user does not have administrator access.
+Second, it enables the use of GEOS in environments where a user does not have administrator access, where installing R packages is usually allowed.
 Finally, GEOS is licensed under the LGPL, which generally allows dynamic linking from software with other licenses.
-Packaging the GEOS sources as they are in this package makes license compliance clearer.
+Packaging the GEOS sources as they are in this package makes license compliance clear.

 ## Test environments